XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Added text discussing black box methods to ``introduction.rst``.

-* Added a section to ``introduction.rst`` that describes the links between sgit aliency algorithms and implementations.
+* Added a section to ``introduction.rst`` that describes the links between saliency algorithms and implementations.

 * Edited all text.